Table of Contents

 Don’t overdo it

-While using old pieces of wooden furniture is great, you have to be very careful about the number of pieces you pack inside a room.
-Don’t go overboard with it as it will just result in an interior design mistake you’ll likely regret in the end.
+While using old pieces of wooden furniture is great, be very careful about the number of pieces you pack inside a room.
+Don’t go overboard with it as it will just result in an interior design mistake you’ll likely regret.

 Use an accent color

 Now, if you are feeling unsure about how you matched the wood grains in your home, try to tie the different finishes together with an accent color.

 You can create a more harmonious flow using a single color or shade for your stools, throw pillows, lamp shade.
 You can add use a rug in your chosen accent color.

 Try to mix modern with traditional periods